skeeto/skeeto.github.com/_posts/2019-03-28-Fibers-the-Most-Elegant-Windows-API.markdown

 locked into bad design decisions of the past?

-To be fair, `WaitForMultipleObjects()` was a doomed API anyway, just like `select(2)` and `poll(2)` on POSIX.
-It's horribly inefficient since the entire array of objects being waited on must be traversed on each call.
-That's horribly inefficient when waiting on large numbers of objects.
-That's why interfaces like kqueue (BSD), epoll (Linux), and IOCP (Windows) exist.
+To be fair, `WaitForMultipleObjects()` was a doomed API anyway, just like `select(2)` and `poll(2)` in POSIX.
+It scales very poorly since the entire array of objects being waited on must be traversed on each call.
+That's terribly inefficient when waiting on large numbers of objects.
+This sort of problem is solved by interfaces like kqueue (BSD), epoll (Linux), and IOCP (Windows).
 Unfortunately IOCP doesn't really fit this particular problem well — awaiting on kernel objects — so I couldn't use it.

-When the awaiting fiber count is zero and the scheduler has control, all fibers must have completed, so there's nothing left to do.
+When the awaiting fiber count is zero and the scheduler has control, all fibers must have completed and there's nothing left to do.
 However, the caller can schedule more fibers and then restart the scheduler if desired.

-That's really about all there is to it.
+That's all there is to it.
 Have a look at [`demo.c`][democ] to see how the API looks in some trivial examples.
 On Linux you can see it in action with `make check`.
 On Windows, you just [need to compile it][four], then run it like a normal program.
-If there was a better function than `WaitForMultipleObjects()` in the Windows API, I would have considered turning this demo into a real library.
+If there was a better function than `WaitForMultipleObjects()` in the Windows API, I would have considered turning this demonstration into a real library.

 [aio]: /blog/2019/03/10/